SealyBoi/TXTChess/README.txt

 ===================================================================

 /*
-/ NOTE The only implemented pieces as of now are Pawns and Rooks.
-/ NOTE Other pieces will move, but they do not follow chess movement rules.
-/ NOTE Pawns and Rooks are the only ones that follow chess movement rules.
+/ NOTE All pieces have movement relative to how chess rules allow them to move.
+/ NOTE En passant is not implemented.
+/ NOTE Pawn promotion is not implemented.
+/ NOTE Checkmate is not implemented, the game ends when the king is captured.
 */

 / * THIS IS STILL A WORK IN PROGRESS * /